KarimASoliman3/KarimASoliman3/README.md

 ## 👋 About Me

-I’m **Karim Ahmed**, a passionate **Front-End Developer** specialized in creating modern, responsive, and user-friendly web applications.
+I’m **Karim Ahmed**, Motivated Junior Frontend Developer skilled in React and TypeScript, with a strong focus on building responsive, scalable, and user-friendly applications.
+Experienced in Clean Architecture, Atomic Design, and Gitflow, with a passion for writing maintainable code and continuously learning new technologies.

 * 🔭 Currently working on: **Front-end projects & portfolio apps**
 * 🌱 Learning: **Next.js and advanced UI/UX design**